learn-co-students/dc_ds_04_22_19/module_2/morning warm-up/week_2/5_3_sampling_uniform.md

 `import seaborn as sns`

 ##### 1. We want to sample 3 variables from the uniform distribution between 0 and 1 (0, 1).
-##### The first variable should be picked 40% of the times, the second 30% of the times and the third 30% of the. times as well.
+##### The first variable should be picked 40% of the times, the second 30% of the times, and the third 30% of the times.
 (Think how you can use the cumulative sum to your assistance)

 - Example: Imagine you are you are spinning a wheel with ten even sized wedges.
 Each wedge is also numbered 1-10.
   - If you got any number between 1 to 4 you would increment var.
 1